swoodums/mint-pipe/README.md

 The data is coming from a public API found on https://api.nasa.gov/.
 The actual API is https://tle.ivan.stanojevic.me/api/.
 It is data for earth-orbiting objects at a given point in time.
 It provides two-line element set records, updated daily from  CelesTrak and served as a JSON.
 A two-line element is a data format encoding a lsit of orbital elements of an earth-orbiting object for a given point in time.

-We will be extracting the data for each element and flattening the data, so we have one row per object, with the data types defined.
-This ensures we have a predicatable schema, and the API will perform data validation.
+We will be extracting the data for each element.
+We define all the class objects from pydantic models, including the source API response, each TLE record, and this API's response.
+The API's requests and responses should function the same as the source API.
+We will use pytest to test the code, and orchestrate it in a GitHub Actions workflow.

+This is the first part of a larger project.
+See <a href="#roadmap">Roadmap</a>.
+Right now, I'm deep into the API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>